germangp088/pizza-delivery-laravel/README.md

 $ composer install
 ```

+### Environment
+Create a .env file from .env.example changing every value as your environment needs.

 ### Migrations
 You must create a new mysql database called 'pizza_delivery', you could run the ./database/db.sql file.
 Run this command after create the database: